 The senior/leadership CMALT strand will be appropriate for professionals with three or more years of experience, whose role involves Learning Technology and who are seeking to gain an advanced accreditation.

-If you would be interested in finding out more about this initiative, or in taking part in one of the new strands being piloted within the CMALT framework, or if you have CMALT resources you would be interested in contributing, please sign up at: http://go.alt.ac.uk/cmalt-pilot-registration.
+If you would be interested in finding out more about this initiative, or if you have CMALT resources you would be interested in contributing, please sign up at: http://go.alt.ac.uk/cmalt-pilot-registration.